-We are still open for applications for the MSc in Clinical Embryology course starting in October 2020.
+The deadline for applications for the MSc in Clinical Embryology course starting in October 2021 is 12 noon (UK time) on Friday 8th January 2020.

 For further information on entry requirements & for details of how to apply for the course please refer to the University's Graduate Admissions webpage: http://www.ox.ac.uk/admissions/graduate/courses/msc-clinical-embryology